Florida State Road 421: Route description

 Taylor Road begins as an unmarked west to east local road off of Guava Drive, another unmarked local road that runs south to north.
 East of the intersection with County Road 415, the road receives the designation of County Road 421.
 The first landmarks that CR 421 passes are a Volusia County Fire Station, and the Spruce Creek Baptist Church.
 East of the north gate to the Spruce Creek Airport gated community, CR 421 curves to the northeast.
 Along the way it runs between a pair of churches before the driveway to the Cracker Creek Campground, which also leads to the NRHP-registered Gamble Place Historic District.
 Northeast of there, the road passes by the Crane Lakes Golf and Country Club.
 The route takes a slight curve to the east-northeast as it passes by the Vineyards and Summer Trees developments before approaching more commercialized development.
 The route becomes a state road just west of the intersection with County Road 4009 and merely feet away from the intersection approaches the interchange with Interstate 95 at exit 256, after which Florida State Road 421 moves northeast onto Dunlawton Avenue a divided highway with foliage in the median, most often palm trees.
-Taylor Road resumes east of interchange at the same trajectory, but this time as a local city street.
+Taylor Road resumes east of the interchange at the same trajectory, but this time as a local city street.